TrIM, Triangular Input Movement Systolic Array for Convolutional Neural Networks: Architecture and Hardware Implementation: The TrIM Architecture

 The TrIM core delivers 3-D convolutions by accommodating $P_M$ slices that operate in parallel, followed by an adder tree that further accumulates the $P_M$ provisional outputs, as depicted in Fig.~\ref{TrIM_Core}.
 With reference to a generic CL, the slices are fed by $P_M$ ifmaps (among the $M$ available), as well as by $P_M$ kernels from one of the $N$ filters.
 Taking into account that each slice operates on different ifmaps and kernels, the parameter $P_M$ is constrained by the I/O bandwidth that the architecture can sustain.

-The subsequent adder tree produces a $2 \times B + K + \lceil \log_2(K) \rceil + \lceil \log_2(P_M) \rceil$-bit result (\textit{core\_out}), followed by an output register.
+The subsequent adder tree, based on the binary-tree architecture, produces a $2 \times B + K + \lceil \log_2(K) \rceil + \lceil \log_2(P_M) \rceil$-bit result (\textit{core\_out}), followed by an output register.
 Although the adder tree complexity can constraint the speed, pipelining can be added for shorter critical paths and better timing closure.